Merkoba/Hue/configuration.md

 "max_room_id_length"
 >Arbitrary big number to avoid big urls from being considered as valid room ids.

-"rooms_loop_interval"
->The interval in milliseconds for the loop that saves iterates through a rooms object which is updated through chat activity and saves it to the database.
-This loops is to avoid saving data, like log messages, to the database on every message.

 "files_loop_interval"
 >Interval of the loop to check for expired files that failed to be uploaded properly and delete them from memory.